Car data collected by automobiles is awesome. Unfortunately, few owners know about it.

-Today, your car collects data about you.
-All late-model automobiles have sensors and cameras that can tell how you are driving.
+Today, you should know about car data collected by your car.
+All late-model sensors and cameras installed in automobiles can tell how you are driving.
 Tesla installed a camera (nonfunctional, they say) just above the rear-view mirror.
 They will tell us what it does in the future.

 According to Consumer Reports: